Part of Air

 Line chart showing the change over time in peak O3 concentrations for large urban centres in Alberta, the provincial average, and the 10th and 90th percentile of all O3 monitoring stations in the province.
 The highest peak concentration was measured in Fort McMurray in 2016 with a value of 92.4 ppb due to smoke from the Horse River Wildfire.

-• A combination of factors is likely contributing to the increasing trends in O3 observed at some monitoring stations.
-In recent years, there has been a number of summertime smog episodes due to hot and humid weather conditions and substantial wildfire smoke episodes have contributed to elevated O3 concentrations.
-In addition, the change in concentrations of nitrogen oxides over time may also play a role as nitrogen oxides can both increase and decrease O3 concentration, depending on the level of air pollution and meteorology.
+• A combination of factors is likely contributing to increasing trends in O3 observed at some monitoring stations.
+In recent years, a number of summertime smog episodes due to hot and humid weather conditions and substantial wildfire smoke episodes have contributed to elevated O3 concentrations.
+In addition, the change in concentrations of nitrogen oxides over time (see the NO2 Indicator for information on NO2 trends in Alberta) may also play a role as nitrogen oxides can both increase and decrease O3 concentration, depending on the level of air pollution and meteorology.

 Seasonal variation

-• The highest O3 concentrations typically occur between March and August because of high natural background O3 levels during spring and summer smog episodes (Figure 3).
+• The highest O3 concentrations typically occur between March and August because of high natural background O3 levels during spring and summer smog episodes.
+The variation in concentrations in 2023 (Figure 3) is similar to previous years.

 Source: Government of Alberta